mqq-marek/ProjectEuler-254/README.md

 ## Day 3

-In previous days we worked on a way how to improve speed on finding n such that g(i) is n.
+In previous days we worked on
+faster method for finding n such that g(i) is n.

-Now we are ready to discover that this does not help us find solution.
+Now we are ready to notice why id does not help us find solution.

-g(i) is defined as smallest number n such sf(n) (sum of digits f(n)) is equal n.
+g(i) is defined as smallest number n such sf(n)
+(sum of digits f(n)) is equal n.

-For given i the smallest number having digits sum of i is number composed of digits 9 and up to one digit at the beginning which sum up to i,
+For given i f value having digits sum equals  i is number composed of digits 9 and up to one digit at the beginning which sum up to i.
+For example for i = 50 f(n) is 499999, for i = 100,
+f(n) is 199999999999.

-Simply we have number with digit i % 9 at the beginning and i//9 digits n.
+Simply we have number with digit i % 9 at the beginning and i // 9 digits n.
-So f(n) has i//9 digits.
+So f(n) has ceil(i//9) digits.

+Having f(n) we can find n.
-When we have k digits f(n) this number is sum of factorial of digits n.
+We know that having n f(n) is build as a sum of number n digits factorial.
-The biggest factorial is for 9 digit which is less than 10**7.
+Part with prefix is responsible for value from 0 to 9!-1 and every digit 9 is responsible for value 9! in f(n).
+Simply for f(n) n has f(n)/9! digits 9 and prefix in length between 0 and 36
+such that digits factorial sum gives us f(n) % 9!.

+For given i f(n) has i//9 digits.
+The 10**6 < 9! < 10**7.
+When we divide
+f(n) / 9! we will have result which has maximum 7 digits less.
-That means that for k digits f(n) the number n will have minimum 10**(k-7) digits n.
+So that means that for given i n has 10**(i//9 - 7) digits and number having such number of digits has value

-So that means that for given i, g(i) will have number n having minimum 10**(i//9-7) digits so value of n is 10 ** (10 ** (i//9-7)).
+10 ** (10 ** (i//9-7)).

+For example for i = 100, n has value around 10**10000 and has 10,000 digits plus prefix.
 For i = 300, n will have 8267195767195767195767195767
-digits 9 plus prefix: 12233344445557777778.
+digits 9 plus prefix: 12233344445557777778
-which is 10**28 9 digits comparing to 10**26 from our approximation.
+which is 10**28 9 digits comparing to 10**26 digits from our approximation.

-That is clear why method which is based on searching n will not work for bigger i.
+That is clear that method which is based on searching n incrementally will not work for i > 80.

-We need to find other, cheap method for finding g(i) which is not based on incremental n increase and test that sf(n)=i where base on definition sf(n) is f(n) sum of digits .
+We need to find cheaper method for finding g(i).

-So instead of generate successive n, lets try for given i generate successive f_values where f_value sum of digits is i.
+So instead of generate successive n, lets try for given i generate successive f_values with sum of digits equals i.
-We still need n, as sg(i) is sum digits of n.

-We need to built reverse f function which from f_value gives us n.
+Next we need to built reverse f function which from f_value gives us n.
 We know that n  contains
+some digits from:
-some digits from PREFIX: 122333444455555666666777777788888888 and
+- PREFIX: 122333444455555666666777777788888888 and
-SUFFIX: any number of digits 9.
+- SUFFIX: any number of digits 9.
-If n is concatenations of digits in PREFIX and SUFFIX then f(n) = f(PREFIX) + f(SUFFIX).
+- If n is concatenations of digits in PREFIX and SUFFIX then f(n) = f(PREFIX) + f(SUFFIX).
+- For given f_value we can find n in the following way:
+  - SUFFIX length is f_value // 9! digits n.
+  - PREFIX is a number which sum  of digits factorial equals f_value x % 9!
-We can find (eg. generating all PREFIXES) that we have 9!-1 prefixes and for ay number k from range 1..9!-1 exist prefix such that f(prefix) = k.
+  - PREFIX can be can find with pre-build dictionary which for given f(PREFIX) gives us PREFIX.
+You can verify that we have 9!-1 prefixes and for any number k from range 1..9!-1 exist exactly one prefix

-So for given f_value we can find n such that f(n) = f_value in the following way: SUFFIX length is x // 9!.
-For prefix part we need to find prefix such that f(prefix) = x % 9!.
-The easiest is to make table or dictionary which maps from f(prefix) to prefix (9!-1 elements).
+    (in form: ^1{0,1}2{0,2}3{0,3}4{0,4}5{0,5}6{0,6}7{0,7}8{0,8}9*$)
+    such that f(prefix) = k.

-Now our new approach for finding g(i) for given i looks like this:
+Now our new approach for finding g(i) for given i looks like:
 - Let's get the lowest number f_value having sum of digits = i
 - Using reverse f function find n such that f(n) = f_value, and sf(n) = i

-Unfortunately we need sometimes scan more than one f_value with sum i as we need find smallest n such that sf(n)=i - starting from the smallest f_value does not give us smallest n .
+Unfortunately we need scan more than one f_value with sum i as we need find smallest n such that sf(n)=i - starting from the smallest f_value does not guarantee us smallest n.

+For example for i =21:
+- the smallest number
-For example for i =21 smallest f_value which have sum 21 is 399 = f(12334555)=399.
+which have sum 21 is 399 = f(12334555)=399.
-Next number with sum 21 is 489 = f(1235555).
+- next number with sum 21 is 489 = f(1235555).
+- ...
-When we go further with scanning  numbers having sum 21 we can find for example 768 = f(446), 362910 = f(349).
+- next number having sum 21 is 768 = f(446),
+- ...
+-  362910 = f(349).

 The last one gives us n which is g(21) = 349.
+All numbers with sum of digits equal 21 gives us greater n than 349.

 We need to limit in some way this scan.

 The easiest way is to take the length of the first prefix here is 8=length(12334555), which gives us limit for f value as 8*9!.

-Based on the way how we build n from v_value we know that for f_value > k*9! we will have k digits with non-empty prefix or more than k digits 9.
+Based on the way how number n looks like
+we know that for f_value > k*9! we will have k digits with non-empty prefix or more than k digits 9.

-So let's start and define all prefixes in dictionary which allows us map f(prefix) to prefix.
-For better speed we can use list instead of dictionary.
+Let's start and define all prefixes in dictionary which allows us map f(prefix) to prefix.

 ```python
 PREFIX = {}